francisco-ricardo/wkt2geojson/README.md

 └── README.md                     # This README file
 ```

+## Future Enhancements

+The following improvements are planned for the project to enhance its functionality and usability:

+- **Generate a DockerHub image**: Create a pre-built Docker image and publish it on DockerHub for easy distribution and usage.
+- **Automate CI/CD pipelines**: Set up continuous integration and deployment pipelines to automate testing and publishing of Docker images.

 ## Contributing

 We welcome contributions from the community!
 Feel free to fork this repository, clone it, and submit pull requests with your improvements or ideas.
 This project is open-source, and you are free to use, modify, and redistribute it under the terms of the license.
 To ensure smooth collaboration, please keep the following in mind: